XDeFi-tech/docs-new/gas-tank/other-services.md

 :::

-### Check the health status of the application
+### Check the status of the application

-This endpoint provides information about the health status of the Gas Tank application.
+This endpoint provides information about the status of the Gas Tank application and its dependencies.

 ::: code-group